tukl-msd/DRAMSys/README.md

 There are two different kinds of trace files.
 They differ in their timing behavior and are distinguished by their file extension.

-##### STL Trace (.stl)
+##### STL Traces (.stl)

-The times tamp corresponds to the time the request is to be issued and it is given in cycles of the bus master device.
-Example: the device is an FPGA with a frequency of 200 MHz (clock period of 5 ns).
-If the time stamp is 10 it means that the request is to be issued when time is 50 ns.
+The time stamp corresponds to the time the request is to be issued and it is given in cycles of the bus master device.
+Example: The device is an FPGA with a frequency of 200 MHz (clock period of 5 ns).
+If the time stamp is 10 the request is to be issued when time is 50 ns.

-Here is an example syntax:
+Syntax example:

 ```
 # Comment lines begin with #